The 20 Best Live Streaming Software: Comparison Guide for 2025

 1. Wirecast

-The Wirecast live broadcasting software is a top-notch streaming program built by Telestream.
-The software enables live streaming to any RTMP destination and supports recording streams locally.
+The Wirecast live broadcasting software is one of the top-notch streaming programs you can use.
+Built by Telestream, the software enables live streaming to any RTMP destination and supports recording streams locally.

 Wirecast software is compatible with various capture cards, devices, and camera inputs.
 This encoding option includes live switching, picture-in-picture composition, titles, audio delay, and other similar features.